-I strongly recommend checking your local Sheltie Rescue first to see if there are any Shelties in need of a home.
-If not, you may want to put your name down with a local Sheltie Breeder for a puppy.
-Our database covers the US, Canada, UK, Australia and New Zealand.
-(If you're a breeder or shelter and need to update your contact details, please leave a comment in the Facebook box below and I'll update your listings as soon as I can.)
+If you plan to adopt a Sheltie, I first recommend checking your local Sheltie Rescue to see if there are any Shelties in need of a home.
+If your heart is set on a puppy, put your name down with a local Sheltie Breeder.
+Both our rescue and breeder databases cover the US, Canada, UK, Australia and New Zealand.
+Please, please, please never buy a puppy from a pet store.

 Questions About Shelties

-If you've just taken on a new Sheltie and want to learn about dog training, we recommend Daniel Steven's Secrets To Dog Training course.
+We have several resources to help you find answers right now.
+Check out our Sheltie FAQ and our Sheltie Forums.
+If you've just adopted a Sheltie and want a complete guide to dog training, we recommend Daniel Steven's Secrets To Dog Training course.

 How To Photograph Your Dog